adds two numbers

 └── number 2.0

-We call this an Abstract Syntax Tree — "abstract" because we've stripped away the syntax details that were only needed for parsing (like the parentheses and the colon).
+Looks like an upside-down tree no?
+With the root at the (*), tiny branches, and the parameters/function arguments/constants at the leaves.
+I'm not being creative.
+Computational literature uses exactly this analogy.
+This whole construction is called an Abstract Syntax Tree — "abstract" because we've stripped away the syntax details that were only needed for parsing (like the parentheses and the colon).
 What remains captures the meaning without the noise.

 The Node Classes

-We represent each kind of node as a C++ class.
-All expression nodes inherit from a common base:
+We represent each kind of node as an expression class:

 class ExprAST {